 - State that the student is initiating the grievance procedure.

 - Provide the student’s name and contact information (including at least telephone number and personal email address).

 - Identify the nature of the grievance, including the names of any individuals whose actions or inactions are relevant to the grievance.

 - Identify the steps that have been taken to resolve the grievance informally and the outcome of such efforts.
 If the student was unable to address the grievance informally, the student shall explain why.

 - State what action the student wants to have taken to resolve the grievance.

-The written decision shall state the reasons for the decision.
-It shall be shared with the student who brought the grievance and the college employee(s) against whom the grievance was raised.
+The written record of the decision will include the reasoning for the decision and will be shared with the student who brought the grievance and the college employee(s) against whom the grievance was raised.

-No reprisals shall be taken against any student for bringing a grievance or for cooperating with the investigation of a grievance.
+No retaliation shall be taken against any student for bringing a grievance or for cooperating with the investigation of a grievance.